65-ounce capacity makes this YETI cooler about as large as you'll be able to get and still have a cooler that you can legitimately call "portable."

-It's roomy, but light enough to be portable.
-The cooler weighs 4 pounds empty and can hold up to 20 pounds of ice along with eighteen 12-ounce drinks.
+It's roomy but light enough to be portable.
+The cooler weighs 4 pounds empty and can hold up to 20 pounds of ice along with 18 12-ounce drinks.

 Outstanding cold retention in a cooler that can be managed by one person.
 It can hold up to 20 cans of soda.

-The Hopper 20 is even more portable, holds almost as much, and costs quite a bit less.
+Some other options from YETI are even more portable, hold almost as much, and cost quite a bit less.